SaikumarS2109/merge-PDFs-application/README.md

 # Merge PDFs Application

 This application aims to merge pdfs in a given folder using python.
+The GUI of the application is using the tkinter library of python

 ## Dependencies